NCAlgebra/NC/DOCUMENTATION/MANUAL/Basic.md

 # Most Basic Commands {#MostBasicCommands}

 This chapter provides a gentle introduction to some of the commands available in `NCAlgebra`.

+If you want a living version of this chapter just run the notebook `NC/DEMOS/1_MostBasicCommands.nb`.

-Before you can use `NCAlgebra` you first load it with the following commands:
+Before you can use `NCAlgebra` you first load it with the following
+commands:

     << NC`
     << NCAlgebra`